awsdocs/amazon-workspaces-user-guide/doc_source/peripheral_devices.md

 To use languages or keyboards other than English, see [Amazon WorkSpaces Language and Keyboard Support](language_keyboard.md)\.

-## Analog or USB Audio Headsets<a name="devices-audio"></a>
+## Audio Headsets<a name="devices-audio"></a>

 Analog and USB audio headsets are supported on the Android, iPad, macOS, Linux, and Windows client applications, and on the PCoIP Zero Client\.
 We recommend using a headset for audio calls\.
 If you use your device's built\-in microphone and speakers, you might experience echoing during your conversations\.
 If you're having difficulty using a headset, see [My headset doesn't work in my WorkSpace](client_troubleshooting.md#headset_problems)\.

 **Note**
 Audio currently is not supported on Linux WorkSpaces using the WorkSpaces Streaming Protocol \(WSP\)\.

-## USB Printers<a name="devices-printers"></a>
+## Printers<a name="devices-printers"></a>

 The Windows and macOS client applications support USB printers and local printing\.
 The other client applications support other printing methods\.
 For details about printer support for the various clients, see [Printing from a WorkSpace](printing.md)\.

+## USB Drives and Other Storage Devices<a name="devices-storage"></a>

+The WorkSpaces clients do not support locally attached peripheral storage devices, such as USB flash drives or external hard drives\.

+If you need to transfer, back up, or synchronize files between your WorkSpace and your local client device, consider using [Amazon WorkDocs](workspaces-user-getting-started.md#workdocs-integration) \(if your WorkSpaces administrator has enabled it\)\.
+You might also be able to email files to yourself\.
+To see if other solutions are available to you, contact your WorkSpaces administrator\.

-## Webcams, Other Video Devices, and Storage Devices<a name="devices-webcams"></a>
+## Webcams and Other Video Devices<a name="devices-webcams"></a>

-If your WorkSpace is using the PCoIP protocol, the WorkSpaces clients do not support webcams or other video devices, or other locally attached peripherals such as storage devices\.
+If your WorkSpace is using the PCoIP protocol, the WorkSpaces clients do not support webcams or other video devices\.

 If your WorkSpace is using the WorkSpaces Streaming Protocol \(WSP\), the WorkSpaces client applications for Windows and macOS support webcams\.